protoEvangelion/portfolio/src/notes/Algos/interviews.md

 ### Hash Table

-- Count the number of occurences of all characters or words in a body of text or string
+- Count the number of occurrences of all characters or words in a body of text or string
 - Delete duplicates in a list
 - Find a unique value in a list
 - Find if two integers in a list add up to k